-PROPOSED CHANGES TO THE BS IN HUMAN DEVELOPMENT & FAMILY SCIENCES IN THE COLLEGE OF NATURAL SCIENCES SECTION IN THE UNDERGRADUATE CATALOG 2018-2020
+PROPOSED CHANGES TO THE BACHELOR OF SCIENCE IN HUMAN DEVELOPMENT AND FAMILY SCIENCES DEGREE PROGRAM IN THE COLLEGE OF NATURAL SCIENCES CHAPTER IN THE UNDERGRADUATE CATALOG 2018-2020

-Type of Change1 ⊠ Academic Change ☐ Degree Program Change (THECB form required) Propose d classification3 ☐ Exclusive ☐ General ☐ Major 1.
-IF T THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS S IS YES, THE COLLEGE MUST CO CONSULT LINDA DICKENS, DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DET TERMINE IF SACSCOC APPROVAL IS REQUIRED. • Is this a new degree program?
-Yes 🗌 No 🖂 • Is this program being deleted?
-Yes 🗌 No 🔀 • Does the program offer courses that will be taught off campus?
-Yes 🗌 No 🔀 • Will courses in this program be delivered electronically?
-Yes 🗌 No 🔀
+- 1. IF THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS IS YES, THE COLLEGE MUST CONSULT LINDA DICKENS, DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DETERMINE IF SACSCOC APPROVAL IS REQUIRED.

+- Is this a new degree program?

+- Is this program being deleted?

+• Does the program offer courses that will be taught off campus?

+• Will courses in this program be delivered electronically?